 A dog of this size becomes very dangerous when unruly, so any owner must know how to instill proper manners and obedience.
 Remember, these are protector dogs.
 This makes them wary of strangers, so proper and early socialization is critical.
 They dislike being alone, as they were bred to watch over the family.
 If you spend most of the day gone, this breed may not be for you.

 Given their occupation as therapy dogs, Boerboels love children.
-They due better with older kids though, as their size can cause them to knock over smaller kiddos.
+They do better with older kids, though, as their size can cause them to knock over smaller kiddos.
 They do make excellent family companions.
-If you want, you can even sign your Boerboel up as a therapy dog!
+If you want, you can even sign your Boerboel up as a therapy dog.
 When it comes to other dogs, they tend to be standoffish.
 Early exposure to many different dogs is crucial when it comes to raising a dog-friendly pup.
 This breed is suited to a one-dog family.